dmbarbour/glas/docs/GlasApps.md

   * `ptr.*` - safety on a footgun; abstract Ptr is scoped, may be shared between forks of an FFI, but not with independently created FFIs.
 Also cannot be stored to a database register.
     * `addr(Ptr) : [ffi] Int` - view pointer as integer (per intptr_t).
 Error if FFI thread does not belong to same OS process as Ptr.
     * `cast(Int) : [ffi] Ptr` - treat any integer as a pointer
-    * `null() : Ptr` - pointer with 0 addr, accepted by any FFI
+    * `null : Ptr` - pointer with 0 addr, accepted by any FFI

+* `sys.ffi.pack() : [ffi] FFI` - package FFI into an abstract, linear reference.
+* `sys.ffi.unpack(FFI) : [ffi] ()` - bind a previously packaged FFI thread.
 * `sys.refl.ffi.*` - we could do some interesting things here, e.g. support debugging of an FFI process.
 But it's highly runtime specific.

 This API is designed assuming use of [libffi](https://en.wikipedia.org/wiki/Libffi) and TinyCC.
 We'll need the version of TinyCC that supports callbacks for includes.

+## API Design Policy: Avoid Abstract References

+References complicate conflict analysis, garbage collection, and schema changes.
+The latter is mostly relevant to live coding, but it isn't trivial.
+I would prefer to avoid them.
+Linear objects avoid or mitigate these issues, but it's awkward to always be migrating linear objects to whomever is using them.

+We can resolve this by shoving the linear object into a shared register.
+Or, alternatively, 'unpack' the linear object into an abstract volume of shared registers to support fine-grained conflict analysis and update static locations.

+I propose that we build most APIs around the notion of unpacking linear objects into abstract volumes of references.
+We can 'pack' them up again for migration.
+But in many cases we'll just keep them unpacked all the time.

+As a related point, it is not difficult to model a heap and abstract references to it, but I would prefer to avoid doing so.

+## Regarding Filesystem, Network, Native GUI, Etc.

+I'm hoping to build most APIs above FFI and bgcall, reducing the development burden on the runtime.
+We should stick with the 'unpacked linear object' concept instead of references in each case.

 ## Time

-Query the main system clock.
+Query the system clock.

 * `sys.time.now() : TimeStamp` - Returns a TimeStamp for estimated time of commit.
 By default, this timestamp is a rational number of seconds since Jan 1, 1601 UTC, i.e. the Windows NT epoch but with arbitrary precision.
 Multiple queries within a transaction will return the same value.
 * `sys.time.after(TimeStamp)` - fails unless `sys.time.now() >= TimeStamp`.
-Use this if waiting on the clock, as it provides the runtime a clear indicator for how long to wait.
+Use this if waiting on the clock, as it provides the runtime a clear hint for how long to wait.

-When we develop a distributed runtime, we'll probably extend this API to support multiple abstract clocks.
+When we develop a distributed runtime, we'll need to extend this API to support multiple clocks.
 But this API seems sufficient to get started.
 We might understand the default system clock as best-effort and non-deterministic in context of network partitioning and drift.

 We can use 'sys.time.after' to wait on a clock.
 It is possible to express a sleep in terms of fetching time in one transaction then waiting on (time + sleep duration) after yield.

 *Note:* Favor profiling annotations, not timestamps, for performance metrics within a transaction.

-## Random Data

-Instead of a stateful random number generator, the runtime could provide a stable, cryptographically random field.
-The more stateful approaches are rather awkward in context of backtracking or transaction loops.

-* `sys.random(Seed, N) : Binary` - return a list of N cryptographically random bytes, uniformly distributed.
-The result varies on Seed, N, and runtime instance.
-The Seed could feasibly be abstract state or plain old data.

 ## Arguments and Environment Variables